 The OCSC has indicated that they intend to occupy the space for approximately three years while the current facility in Santa Ana is under construction.
-A total of eight courtrooms are proposed to address small claims and probate issues only.
+A total of eight courtrooms will be provided to address small claims and probate issues only.

 The OCSC is requesting to operate Monday through Friday between the hours of 8:00 a.m. to 5:00 p.m.
 Based on current court operations, approximately 191 cases are anticipated to be heard each day, with the majority of the cases being reviewed remotely.
-According to the applicant, an average of 24 of the 191 cases are being held in person at the Court's Santa Ana facility, which is also expected to continue at the proposed temporary location, unless State law changes to require onsite proceedings.
+According to the applicant, an average of 24 of the 191 cases are being held in person at the Court's Santa Ana facility, which is also expected to continue at the proposed temporary location.